ReMVVM/ReMVVM/README.md

 }
 ```

-Then, we can write view model that observes state changes and served mapped value for the view.
+Then, we can write view model that observes state changes and serves mapped to String value.

 ```swift
 final class CounterViewModel: ObservableObject, Initializable {